coder745/josh_website/resume.md

             <ul class='smaller'>
                 <li>Developed and maintained web and mobile applications using HTML, JavaScript, PHP, C#, Objective C, and other languages.</li>
                 <li>Revised and rewrote old code to support progressive enhancement and newer standards.</li>
-                <li>Worked with department heads to build web applications that pull information from other systems to provide a more usable interface.</li>
                 <li>Designed and developed email templates for use with bill notifications.</li>
+                <li>Worked with department heads to build web applications that pull information from other systems to provide more usable interfaces.</li>
-                <li>Redesigned and developed intranet site to support the latest web standards.</li>
+                <li>Designed and developed intranet site to support the latest web standards.</li>
-                <li>Administered and supported corporate Windows and Linux servers.</li>
+                <li>Created web layouts using design tools such as Sketch.</li>
-                <li>Worked with various technologies as the need arose including: SCADA, Oracle, SAP, WordPress, Microsoft SQL, Microsoft SQL Server, among many others.</li>
+                <li>Worked with various other technologies as needed including: WordPress, MS SQL, Oracle, Linux Servers, Windows Servers, SCADA, and SAP.</li>
             </ul>

             <h4>Freelancing Development</h4>